Naming conventions for women in ancient Rome: High Empire

 Some empresses were given the praenomen Julia even if they were unrelated to the gens of Julia.
 Some, like Livia and Agrippina the Younger, were awarded the agnomen of Augusta ("Majestic"), a parallel of their husbands' (Augustus).
+Some empresses also added the nomen of their husband to their own, such as Annia Aurelia Galeria Lucilla, wife of Marcus Aurelius, or Annia Aurelia Faustina, wife of Elagabalus.
+Later examples include Galeria Valeria, wife of Galerius, and Flavia Maximiana Theodora, wife of Constantius I.

 Late antiquity

-In Late Antiquity, women were frequently named for their mothers or other female relatives, who in turn were often named for female (or sometimes male) Christian saints.
+In Late antiquity, women were frequently named for their mothers or other female relatives, who in turn were often named for female (or sometimes male) Christian saints.
 Thus the Empress Galla Placidia's name shows only her mother's name, not her father's.
 Other examples: Arria was a daughter of Thrasea Paetus and his wife Arria; and possibly Considia, daughter of Servilius Nonianus.

 Empresses bearing pagan names—e.g. Aelia Eudocia, formerly Athenaïs—were renamed to have more Christian names, sometimes for an earlier empress.
 A few empresses such as Theodora, wife of Justinian, were also allegedly renamed.
-Late Byzantine empresses bore names derived via Latin from Greek:
+Late Byzantine empresses bore Greek names since the principal language of the Byzantine Empire was not Latin but Greek: